Lakewood Dog Bite Injury Lawyers

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-Typical Causes of Dog Bites
+Typical Causes Of Dog Bites

-What Should I Do After a Dog Bite Injury in Lakewood?
+What Should I Do After A Dog Bite Injury In Lakewood?

-• To reduce the possibility of infection, cleanse the bitten area with water and soap.
+1. To reduce the possibility of infection, cleanse the bitten area with water and soap.

-• Gather the dog owner’s information, including their name, contact information, and a copy of their dog’s vaccination records.
+2. Get the dog owner’s information, including their name, contact information, and a copy of their dog’s vaccination records.

 Typical Dog Bite Injuries